Franchising now also becomes part of the LCK

 Meanwhile, the final Qualifier tournament will take place later this year to determine whether we’ll see some new blood in Korea’s Premier Circuit.

-If you want to see what a Qualifier tournament of such a league looks like, you can check out our to the EU Masters tournament that is currently taking place!
+If you want to see what a Qualifier tournament of such a league looks like, you can check out our guide to the EU Masters tournament that is currently taking place!

 Overwatch

-Overwatch is a computer game by Blizzard Entertainment (Diablo 3, World of Warcraft) and a first-person shooter with individual fantasy elements.
+Overwatch is a computer game by Blizzard Entertainment (Diablo 3, World of Warcraft) and a -person shooter with individual elements.
 The game was released in May 2016.

-In Overwatch, the player must choose between 21 unique characters, which can be freely selected in a loosely held classification system (offensive and defensive class, unit and tanks).
+In Overwatch, the player must choose between 21 unique characters, which can be freely selected in a loosely held classification system (offensive and defensive class, support unit and tanks).

 A character’s three to four different abilities can be controlled and activated through the mouse and keyboard.
 The game modes already vary from scoring points to cargo hauling.
 Team play is required in both modes, as each character takes on a specific role in the battlefield (e.g. heal teammates, provide backup, or secure defensive lines).